 A Bris should be postponed until after Kinos.
 The baby's parents and Baalei Habris may wear Shabbos clothing for the duration of the Bris, but not leather shoes.
-The Sandek sits on a regularheight chair whilst the Bris is performed.
+The Sandek sits on a regularheight chair while the Bris is performed.
 The Brocho is recited on wine, but is drunk by a child who understands the concept of Brochos (the younger, the better).
-The Seudah takes place at night, after the fast.
+The Seudah takes place at night, after the fast, and all attending the Seudah may partake of meat and wine.